 Additionally, if you already have a German residence permit, due to the integrated economy, this simultaneously allows you to apply for work and become officially employed (unless explicitly stated in the title otherwise).
 A residence visa may also be applied once a member citizen has already entered Germany for work, and not necessarily prior to travel.

-This applies to all EU nationals, and is extended as well to citizens of the US, Israel, Canada, Australia, Japan, Switzerland, New Zealand, Norway, Iceland, and the Republic of Korea.
+This applies to all EU nationals, and is extended as well to the citizens of the US, Israel, Canada, Australia, Japan, Switzerland, New Zealand, Norway, Iceland, and the Republic of Korea.

 Citizens in this aforementioned category who are interested to apply for work in Germany only need to apply personally at a German Embassy or Consulate and present the following requirements: